marcj/kryn.cms-standalone-very-old/README.md

 written in PHP and JavaScript using Symfony Components, Propel, Mootools and other rock-solid libraries.

 We're in development.
 This means, there are still a _lot_ of issues in this product (not even an Alpha) and it's not everything implemented yet.
+__So, please do not install or use it, yet.
+Most things don't work.__

 [![Build Status Drone.io](https://drone.io/marcj/Kryn.cms/status.png)](https://drone.io/marcj/Kryn.cms/latest)
 [![Build Status Travis](https://travis-ci.org/KrynLabs/Kryn.cms.png?branch=refactoring)](https://travis-ci.org/KrynLabs/Kryn.cms)